k0T0z/gsoc24-blog/_posts/2024-07-08-google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.markdown

 > by matrix operations, I just mean multiplying color channels
 > so basically, you have [r,g,b,a, const...] and the user specifies the matrix to multiply that by

-Let me explain the above conversation.
-The aim of this project is to generate some meaningful art using noise filters.
-This means we can't have normal nodes like other game engines such as ``Godot`` or ``Unity``, however, we need custom nodes that our AI Agent will be able to use.
-Of course the most reasonable nodes are the arthmetic operations for scalars and vectors.
+Let me clarify the conversation above.
+The goal of this project is to generate meaningful art using noise filters.
+Unlike traditional game engines such as **Godot** or **Unity**, we cannot rely on standard nodes.
+Instead, we need to create custom nodes that our AI agent can utilize.
+The most logical choice for these nodes are arithmetic operations for scalars and vectors.

-Beside custom nodes, we need more parameters for each node to give our AI Agent a lot of choices to pick from.
-For example, the ``ValueNoise`` node which is the first one I created, currently has ``scale`` parameter.
-This is not enough, we need more parameters such as inside this amazing application [FastNoiseLite](https://auburn.github.io/FastNoiseLite/).
+In addition to custom nodes, we must provide more parameters for each node to give our AI agent a broader range of options to select from.
+For instance, the **ValueNoise** node, which was the first one I created, currently has a **scale** parameter.
+However, this is insufficient; we need to include additional parameters, similar to those found in the impressive application [FastNoiseLite](https://auburn.github.io/FastNoiseLite/).

 > Josh — 21/07/2024 19:38